redhat-openstack/website/source/uncategorized/deploying-multi-node-overcloud-using-tripleo-and-tuskar.html.md

 ## Background

+This task follows the steps to install RDO using the [Tuskar](//wiki.openstack.org/wiki/TripleO/Tuskar) and [TripleO](//wiki.openstack.org/wiki/TripleO) projects.
+The install is done via packages.
+Note that any pages linked and any information in the linked pages are part of a rapidly changing project and are likely to be modified.

 ## Undercloud Setup

 The steps to install the undercloud and configure Tuskar are listed in: <https://github.com/agroup/instack-undercloud/blob/master/README-packages.md>.
 These steps should be executed on Fedora 20.